-ECEC volunteer Val rewarded for her thirty year commitment to children and families
+ECEC volunteer Val rewarded for thirty year commitment to children

 Volunteers are vital to the Australian community, with nearly 12.3 million volunteer hours accrued across the country by the most recent measure, with a total equivalent value in wages of $477.5 million.
 As such, supporting, acknowledging and celebrating volunteers for their wonderful contributions is of profound importance.

 One such volunteer is 83 year old Val, who volunteers with early childhood education and care (ECEC) provider, bestchance.
 Val was the recent winner of the Positive Aging Leadership Award at the Sir John Monash Awards.

 Having volunteered in a variety of capacities with bestchance over the past 30 years, a spokesperson for the group recapped her achievements during that time, noting that “Val has given countless hours to create lasting change in the lives of children and their families.”